 What precautions are being taken?

-The health, safety, and welfare of our visitors as well as the Brockswood team members and our animals are our absolute highest priority, and we are taking every precaution to ensure this remains paramount.
+The health, safety, and welfare of our visitors as well as the Brockswood team members are our absolute highest priority, and we are still taking every precaution to ensure this remains paramount.

 The following measures are currently being put in place:

 All visitors will be issued with Health & Safety guidelines that you will be asked to follow during your visit.
-This is particularly important and key to us being able to remain open, so we are relying on your co-operation at this time.
+This is particularly important and key to us being able to remain open, so we are relying on your co-operation.